CovCube/server/README.md

 override the variables in the .env-file.
 This is done to ensure connection to the PostgreSQL and Mosquitto containers.

+The variables MQTT_PUBLIC and MQTT_PUBLICPORT should be set in the .env file, to make sure cubes can connect to Mosquitto form outside the docker network.

 When changing the .env-files, make sure to recreate the containers or rebuild the images.